garri1105/automata/README.md

 - Functional tests are implemented but NFA initialization tests are missing.
 - The NFA needs to reject strings when there aren't available transitions.
 - The NFA to DFA operation uses tuples in a way that wasn't expected when thinking about the Automata JSON format.
 As a result, the JSON format might not be consistent or functional across automatas.
-Revisions need to be made.
+Notice that the NFA folder has its own dfa.py file.
+This is because the implementation is slightly different in order to account for the new tuple usage.

 ##### PDA
 Contains the main dpda.py file and its corresponding tests.
 It only implements a deterministic pushdown automata.